Slovakiasite Slovakiasite Slovakiasite Slovakiasite Slovakiasite

 Reduta

-Location: Bratislava, Palacky Street, historic district/centre
+Location Bratislava, Palacky Street, historic district/centre

 The Reduta building (1911-1915) is the seat of the Slovak National Philharmonic Orchestra.
 Ball dances and other social events have been taking place at the Reduta for years.